skyfielders/python-skyfield/skyfield/documentation/time.rst

 The Earth is a young world
-with a still-molten iron core, a viscous mantle, and ice ages that move water weight up to the poles then release it back again into the ocean.
+with a still-molten iron core, a viscous mantle, and ice ages that move water weight into glaciers at the poles then release it back into the ocean.
-While we think we can predict (for example)
+While we think we can predict, for example,
-Jupiter’s position thousands of years from now, predicting the fluid dynamics of the elastic rotating ellipsoid we call home is, at the moment, beyond us.
+Jupiter’s position thousands of years from now, predicting the fluid dynamics of the elastic rotating ellipsoid we call home is — at the moment — beyond us.
 We can only watch with sensitive instruments to see what the Earth does next.